epoupon/fileshelter/README.md

 - Maximum file size is set to 1 MB

 ## Features
-- Expiry date
+- Period of validity (from one hour to years)
-- Download limit
+- Optional download limit
-- Password protection
+- Optional password protection
 - Practically unique links, using [UUID](https://fr.wikipedia.org/wiki/Universal_Unique_Identifier)
 - Private link, used to remove the file or to check the download counter
 - Basic terms of service